davmac314/dasynq/doc/USAGE.md

 Methods available in SigInfo_p may vary from platform to platform, but are intended to mirror the `siginfo_t` structure of the platform.
 One standard method is "int get_signo()".

+You should mask the signal (with sigprocmask/pthread_sigmask) in all threads before adding a watcher for that signal to an event loop.

 ## 2.3 Child process watchers